drakkan/sftpgo/README.md

 - `s3_access_secret`, required for S3 filesystem.
 It is stored encrypted (AES-256-GCM)
 - `s3_endpoint`, specifies s3 endpoint (server) different from AWS
 - `s3_storage_class`
+- `s3_key_prefix`, allows to restrict access to the virtual folder identified by this prefix and its contents

 These properties are stored inside the data provider.